wwwehr/nearai/docs/contributing.md

 * Fix outstanding issues with the existing code.
 * Submit issues related to bugs or desired new features.
-* Implement new solvers, agents, or benchmarks.
+* Implement new features (including but not limited to solvers, agents, or benchmarks).
 * Contribute to the examples or to the documentation.

 ## Fixing outstanding issues